Prefrontal cortex: Granular frontal cortex

 The prefrontal cortex has been defined based on cytoarchitectonics by the presence of a cortical granular layer IV.
 It is not entirely clear who first used this criterion.
 Many of the early cytoarchitectonic researchers restricted the use of the term prefrontal to a much smaller region of cortex including the gyrus rectus and the gyrus rostralis (Campbell, 1905; G. E. Smith, 1907; Brodmann, 1909; von Economo and Koskinas, 1925).
 In 1935, however, Jacobsen used the term prefrontal to distinguish granular prefrontal areas from agranular motor and premotor areas.
 In terms of Brodmann areas, the prefrontal cortex traditionally includes areas 8, 9, 10, 11, 12, 13, 14, 24, 25, 32, 44, 45, 46, and 47, however, not all of these areas are strictly granular – 44 is dysgranular, caudal 11 and orbital 47 are agranular.
 The main problem with this definition is that it works well only in primates but not in nonprimates, as the latter lack a granular layer IV.
+In a recent research study, scientists stimulated the amygdala area in monkeys, where they found that the auditory and prefrontal cortices got activated, which is similar to what happens in humans.